fracassetti-stf/AT-TPC_MLProject/README.md

 AT-TPC Final Project - TALENT School on Machine learning

 BRANCHES:
-STEFANO is working on the branch # SFprojectfile ANDREAS is working on the branch # ACprojectfile
+STEFANO is working on the branch SFprojectfile
+ANDREAS is working on the branch ACprojectfile
+AHMED (guess what?!) is working on AYprojectile

 ******************************************************
 CODE: